hugo1005/vizual/README.md

   return ...
 ```

-We can also display pandas tables using the following options.
+We can also display pandas tables and matplotlib figures using the following options.
-The Tables label is not necessary, tables may be placed on any channel.
+Tables and figures may be placed on any channel.
-Options can be specified for the summary_fn used (default is a wrapper of df.head())
+Options for tables can be specified for the summary_fn used (default is a wrapper of df.head())
 ```
 @vz.decorate(
     dev = [vz.table("Random Table Example")],